Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Optimal portfolio choice, portfolio liquidation, and portfolio transition with online learning and execution costs

 \section{Optimal portfolio choice, portfolio liquidation, and portfolio transition with online learning and execution costs}

+The results presented above have been obtained by using PDE methods only.
+It is noteworthy that one could have derived the same formulas by using the martingale method of Karatzas and Zhao \cite{karatzas1998bayesian}.
+However the martingale method requires a model in which there are martingales, and there are many problems in which martingales cannot be exhibited.
+The goal of this section is to show how PDEs can be used to address problems for which the martingale method cannot be applied.\\

 The classical literature on portfolio choice and asset allocation mainly considers frictionless markets.
-In that case, both PDE methods and martingale methods can be used for addressing and solving the problem, because there exists an equivalent probability measure under which discounted prices, and therefore discounted portfolio values, are martingales.
-Martingale methods cannot be used however when one adds some forms of friction in the model.
+In that case, both PDE methods and martingale methods can be used for solving the problem, because there exists an equivalent probability measure under which discounted prices, and therefore discounted portfolio values, are martingales.
+Martingale methods cannot be used however when one adds frictions in the model.
 In what follows, we consider frictions in the form of execution costs, as in optimal execution models \emph{à la} Almgren-Chriss (see \cite{almgren1999value,almgren2001optimal}).
-We show that the PDE method presented in the previous sections enables to address and solve the portfolio choice problem, but also optimal portfolio liquidation and optimal portfolio transition problems, when there are execution costs and when one learns the value of the drift over the course of the optimization problem.\\
+We show that the PDE method presented in the previous sections enables to address the optimal portfolio choice problem, but also optimal portfolio liquidation and optimal portfolio transition problems, when there are execution costs and when one learns the value of the drift over the course of the optimization problem.\\

+We first present the modelling framework and a generic optimization problem encompassing the three types of problem we consider.
+We then derive the associated HJB equation and derive a simpler PDE using an ansatz.
+We then focus on the specific case in which (i) the prior distribution of the drift is Gaussian and (ii) the execution costs and penalty functions are quadratic, because in that case the PDE boils down to a system of ODEs that can be solved numerically.
+We then show some numerical examples for each of the problems.\\